 If your worksite has hazards that can be inhaled, you’re probably familiar with respirator filter cartridges.
 Heavy respirator use means changing filters or cartridges from time to time.
 There’s no set life span for filters or cartridges, but the more contaminants they trap, the less protective and less comfortable they become.

-There are over 20 different types of 3M respirator filter cartridges designed to protect against different hazards—how do you know which ones are right for your job?
+There are over 20 different types of 3M respirator filters and cartridges designed to protect against different hazards—how do you know which ones are right for your job?
 Here are things to look for and think about during your hazard assessment and when you’re buying new or replacement respirator filter cartridges.

 Filters are designed to protect against airborne particles, and cartridges absorb hazardous vapors and gases: both keep you from inhaling what you’re not supposed to.
 When choosing a filter, consider what you’re going to be breathing on your jobsite.